-In an interview with the Sankei Shimbun in January, Tokyo Governor Yuriko Koike indicated that she would like to double the number assistant language teachers (ALT) now employed at metropolitan high schools to 400 prior to the Summer Olympics in 2020.
+TOKYO (TR) – In an interview with the Sankei Shimbun in January, Tokyo Governor Yuriko Koike indicated that she would like to double the number of Assistant Language Teachers (ALT) now employed at metropolitan high schools to 400 prior to the Olympic Games in 2020.

 On June 27, Jason Allison, a 44-year-old resident of the Jingumae area of Shibuya Ward, invited the girl, a second-year high school student, back to his residence where he allegedly committed acts deemed obscene while knowing she was a minor.